Become a Surgical Technologist

 What to Expect in the Surgical Technologist Program

-In the final quarter of your Surgical Technologist training, you will begin your clinical rotation, where you will go out to hospitals and/or surgery centers to gain exposure to real operating rooms and real procedures with real patients.
+In the final quarter of your Surgical Technologist program, you will begin your clinical rotation, where you will go out to hospitals and/or surgery centers to gain exposure to real operating rooms and real procedures with real patients.
 This clinical component is what makes our Surgical Technologist program stand out in providing you with real-world experience to properly prepare you to enter the operating room.

 Upon successful completion of the Surgical Technologist program, you will be awarded an Associate in Occupational Studies degree (AOS), as authorized by the New York State Board of Regents.
+Our Surgical Technologist program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 What Does a